liborty/rstats/README.md

 This is a lean minimalistic crate (library) that only depends on `anyhow` (for its error handling).

-The functions supplied compute all three different means (arithmetic, geometric and harmonic) of integer data.
+The functions supplied compute all three different means (arithmetic, geometric and harmonic) of i64 and f64 vectors (slices).

-Also included are their weighted versions useful for time dependent data analysis.
+Also included are their linearly weighted versions useful for time dependent data analysis.

 Correlation and autocorrelation.

 Median and quartiles.

+More facilities will be added in future versions.